ori-orion/orion_semantic_map/semantic_mapping/src/Docs.md

           - Logging first and most recent observations.
           - Double detection suppression.
           - Prevention of the updating of certain attributes.
+          - Frequency analysis on discrete fields to work out what to add.
     + `RegionManager`             (RegionManager.py)
        - SUMMARY:
           - Let's say you want to query for things sitting on the table.
 One way of doing this would be to define a virtual box over the table. `RegionManager` defines regions (as priors), as well as querying infrastructure for it.
 This allows us to query for stuff within the region.